 Business credit cards

-A business credit card is a smart option if you have a business or are self-employed.
-These cards help business owners keep expenses separate from personal expenses.
-They can also provide rewards for business-related spending.
+If you have a business or are self-employed, a business credit card can help you keep personal expenses separate from business expenses.
+In addition to separating your finances, they can provide rewards for business-related spending.

 Business credit cards have higher limits or no preset credit limit, which is helpful when making larger business purchases.